DominicSimpson/portfolio/learnings/http.md

 ## 3. Use promises to access values that aren't available synchronously

 We carried this out in our fetchData JS file, which contained a function called fetchData that handled promises (see screenshot in #1).
+Promises are, of course, objects that represent the eventual outcome of an asynchronous operation.

 ## 4. Use the fetch method to make HTTP requests and receive responses